Scarzard/RTS_Balancing/docs/README.md

 ## Artificial Intelligence (AI)

 AI must fit the game's intended experience.
 Good AI is not only the one who can beat the player.

-The complexity of the AI within any game is
+It's one that offers interesting gameplay situations and complex decision-making.
+The complexity of the AI within any game is **directly proportional** on how you realistic you want the machine to feel.

+In this section, we will go through some main points that you can apply to you game so that AI feels more realistic or challenging.

+Keep in mind that this in not a technical guide on how to *implement* AI in your game.

 ### Make machine driven units more resilient